Detege/Adobe-Illustrator-Logo-Builder/README.md

 This was my first JavaScript project after completing the course from MDN web docs.
 It was used to generate 60+ sub-product logos, saving a lot of resources to the Marketing Design Team during the re-branding of the company.

+I learnt the basics of programming, how an Adobe Illustrator document is structured, and the ways in which it can be built and modiified.